ashhhlynn/ramen-shop-app/README.md

 # Yume

 ## Description
 A mock takeout ordering Single Page Application for a Japanese restaurant.
 This app uses a Rails API backend and vanilla JavaScript frontend, utilizing Fetch API to complete CRUD actions.
 A user can view menus by category, add and remove menu items from a shopping cart, and submit orders.
-Styled with bootstrap 5 and CSS.
+Styled with Bootstrap 5 and CSS.

 ## Backend Model Relationships
 <a id="rel"></a>